IRC School Recycling Pilot Program

 What can I put in my cart?

 PLASTICS: All plastic containers except for plastic bags or plastic film.
 Bulky rigid plastics, for example, buckets, flower pots (no soil), and laundry baskets.
-Please empty, lightly rinse and discard caps.
+Please empty, lightly rinse, and discard loose caps, otherwise all caps should be securely fastened to the plastic bottles

 PAPER: All paper not contaminated by food, including newspaper, magazines, catalogs, telephone books, junk mail, office paper, cardboard, paper bags, paperboard food boxes including clean pizza boxes, chipboard paper, file folders, envelopes with and without windows, paperback books, mixed paper, paper towel and toilet tissue rolls etc.

 ASEPTIC FOOD AND BEVERAGE CARTONS: All juice boxes, milk and juice containers, and soup and broth containers.
 Please no juice pouches or straws.
-Please empty, lightly rinse and discard caps.
+Please empty, lightly rinse, and discard loose caps, otherwise all caps should be securely fastened to the plastic bottles.

 FOOD AND BEVERAGE CONTAINERS: All aluminum and steel cans, empty aerosol cans, clean foil, aluminum pie plates and trays.
 Please empty and lightly rinse.
 Aluminum tabs and steel caps are acceptable.